-After 3 months of work with friends and family on small websites we develop collaboratively, I have some observations about the maintenance of this small network.
+After 3 months of work with friends and family on small websites we developed collaboratively, I have some observations about the maintenance of this small network.

 Simple to use for editors

-First, WordPress really became very easy to use for most of the people, so, as far as you take care of the hard parts like setting the main multisite, backuping the databases and various configurations and hacking small things you can be asked for, they can really focus on their content and be very productive.
-WordPress is the publishing platform per excellence and there is not such a thing as having to learn WordPress.
+First, WordPress really became very easy to use for most of the people, so, as far as you take care of the hard parts like setting the main multisite, backing up the databases, configurations and hacking small various things, they can really focus on their content and be very productive all by themselves.
+WordPress is the publishing platform per se and there is not such a thing as having to learn WordPress.
 You just start to type and you publish.
 Period.

-As an editor I have to admit that I have been a bit disappointed that no good integration of Markdown exists: I tried quite a lot of Markdown plugins and I think that sticking to the vanilla editing tools is the best bet.
-As a writer used to type in structured text format like Markdown, it is a bit painful and I had to unlearn to learn WordPress shortcuts to be able not to use the mouse etc.
+As an editor, I have to admit that I have been a bit disappointed that no good integration of Markdown exists: I tried quite a lot of Markdown plugins and I think that sticking to the vanilla editing tools is the best bet.
+As a writer used to type in structured text format like Markdown, it is a bit painful and I had to relearn the WYSIWYG WordPress way.

 Sysadmin and development

 Having somebody who takes care of the infrastructure is important.
-WordPress is a dedicated target for attacks, and security patches must be deployed fastly when they are available.
+As a common publishing platform, WordPress is a dedicated target for attacks, and security patches must be deployed fast when they are available.
 Your whole hosting server must also be updated regularly.
 WordPress got a powerful upgrading system.
-It is so good that even main GNU/Linux packages maintainers don’t recommend to install it from packages, but to download it from wordpress.org and to use the builtin updates tools.
+It is so good that even main GNU/Linux packages maintainers don’t recommend installing it from packages, but to download it from wordpress.org and to use the built-in updates tools.

-The main things I developped personnaly are automatic scripts for various repetitive tasks:
+The main things I developed personally are automatic scripts for various repetitive tasks:

-- WordPress directory and files rights and permission management correction tools.
-When uploading and updating various files, you are messing up these rights, and they must be corrected precisely.
+- WordPress directory, files rights and permission management correction tools.
+When uploading and updating various files, you are messing up these rights, and they must be corrected precisely,

-- themes deploiement tools.
-You are developing the themes (templates and CSS) not in production, so you need a way to synchronize.
+- Themes deployment tools: You are developing the themes (templates and CSS) not in production, so you need a way to synchronize,

-- backup scripts.
-You must backup regularly, so you need tools to backup your database, the configurations files and your pictures.
-Not having script for backups means that you will be more likely to backup not very regularly and it will be painful.
+- Backup scripts.
+You must do it regularly, so you need tools to backup your database, the configurations files and your pictures.
+Not having a script for backups means that you will be more likely to not do this task very regularly, and it might end up painfully.